MVC Globals

 Loading app paths

-Since Leaf MVC and Leaf API come with a robust structure out of the box, they also come with quick ways to reference files in these structures.
+Since Leaf MVC comes with a robust structure out of the box, it also comes with quick ways to reference files in these structures.
 For example, if you want to reference a file in your public folder, you can use the PublicPath() helper.

 AppPaths()